nkoutoun/covid_paper/README.md

-# COVID-19 Policy Impact Research
+# COVID-19 Impact Research

-Research project analyzing the heterogeneous impact of COVID-19 policies on consumption using Belgian municipal-level data and bank transaction records.
+Research project analyzing the heterogeneous impact of COVID-19 on consumption using Belgian municipal-level data and bank transaction records.

 ## 📄 Publication